 As always, the primary concern of our experienced scoliosis doctors is the long-term health and well-being of the patient, so we take the greatest of care in making sure that all procedures are done safely and professionally.
 If we find that your scoliosis is beyond what we feel we can effectively treat, we will make appropriate referrals and, if necessary, we will co-manage cases with scoliosis surgeons in the area.

 If you suspect that you or someone you know has scoliosis, you should contact us immediately for a scoliosis evaluation in Edina at Chiropractic Health & Wellness.
 Your scoliosis care will be administered by a highly skilled and qualified specialist after you have received a thorough consultation and examination with the doctor.

-Call today to set up your consultation and examination, so you can begin to improve your spinal alignment and scoliosis and so you can enjoy optimum health throughout your life.
+Call today to set up your free consultation and examination, so you can begin to improve your spinal alignment and scoliosis and so you can enjoy optimum health throughout your life.

 Learn the basics about Scoliosis and Scoliosis bracing technology.

 Learn how it may be affecting your spine and how to speed your journey to better health.